New tools to improve performance

 After all, nearly 80% of the SMB professionals we surveyed stated their organization’s owners or managers review their financial reports.

-Interactive dashboards like Databox help SMB professionals grow their financial performance through data visibility.
+Interactive dashboards built in financial reporting software, like Databox, help SMB professionals grow their financial performance through data visibility.
 The team at Austin and Kat used Databox’s dashboards to monitor their finances and adjust as needed.

 Raven Beale, Austin and Kat’s finance director, told us, “We use Databox to get numbers in front of people.
 We want to be a data-driven company.
 Even in the short time we’ve been using it, just having things like our revenue lines versus goal front and center for people to be able to see allows us to be able to say we’re on track for DTC, we’re not on track for DTC.”

 Beale also explained, “The main thing is you’ve got a central nervous system in the business.
-As small businesses, it’s tough to get those put in place, whereas Databox allows us to provide those.”
+As small businesses, it’s tough to get those put in place, whereas a small business dashboard software like Databox allows us to provide those.”

 Thanks to Databox’s interactive dashboards, Austin and Kat grew their net sales by 21% and saved 10 to 15 hours a week on reporting.

-Of course, if you don’t have the resources to invest in an interactive dashboard, you can always start with static reports in your favorite spreadsheet software.
+Of course, if you don’t have the resources to invest in an interactive small business dashboard, you can always start with static reports in your favorite spreadsheet software.
 Programs like Google Sheets and Microsoft Excel make a great starting point.
-Once you can afford an interactive dashboard, you’ll have your data on hand to transfer.
+Once you can afford an interactive business dashboard software, you’ll have your data on hand to transfer.

 We asked survey respondents to choose their most important financial report from a list and tell us their top report type.
 Out of the reports we asked them to vote on, cash flow statements, balance sheets, and income statements received the most support.